Six reasons, three videos and eight chances to be amongst the first worldwide to see Tiger Bay the Musical

-COST: Tickets are available from Webtickets.co.za and cost R150p/p for a weekend pass, which includes access to the wineries, with six free wine tasting coupons per winery.
+COST: Tickets are available from Webtickets.co.za and cost R180p/p for a weekend pass, which includes access to the wineries, with six free wine tasting coupons per winery, a wristband and a bottle of mineral water.
 A number of the activities at the various estates will be free unless stated otherwise.

-For one night only (Friday, 3 June), you can sip, swirl and sample some of South Africa’s sterling vintages at the 2016 Old Mutual Trophy Wine Show public tasting event at the Cape Town International Convention Centre (CTICC).
+For one night only (Thursday, 8 June), you can sip, swirl and sample some of South Africa’s sterling vintages at the 2017 Old Mutual Trophy Wine Show Public Tasting event at the Cape Town International Convention Centre (CTICC).
 Known as one of the country’s most respected national wine competitions, the showcase gives ordinary folk the rare opportunity to discover and sample some of the very best vinos from more than 30 wine categories, including everything from MCCs and Sauvignon Blanc to Pinotage and Port (and a few more in-between).

 COST: Tickets for the wine show are available via Computicket.com, at Computicket outlets and at the door on the night.
-Tickets cost R165p/p before Monday, 30 May 2016, after which they will cost R190p/p.
+Tickets cost either R175p/p (Early Bird) or R190p/p.
 Click through to the event for more information.

 COST: Each winery’s offering is individually priced.
 For more information or to book, contact each venue directly.